London's Ultra Low Emission Zone

 London, United Kingdom

-Toxic air pollution is a public health, environmental and social justice issue.
-People in the poorest parts of London suffer the worst effects, while being the least likely to own a car.
+Toxic air pollution is a public health, environmental and social justice issue, with people in the poorest parts of London suffering the worst effects despite being the least likely to own a car.

 The Big Idea

-Establish the world’s toughest driver-pays clean air zone to encourage Londoners and businesses to switch to cleaner vehicles, public transport, and walking and cycling.
+Establish the world’s toughest driver-pays low emission zone to encourage residents and businesses to switch to cleaner vehicles, public transport, and walking and cycling.

 Life Changing Impact

 Reduced toxic emissions from road transport, expanded low-emission public transport and non-motorized mobility options, and decreased disparities between the most and least deprived areas.